-The Department of Russian offers courses at the 100 level and some courses at the 200 level and 300 level for first-year students, space permitting.
-Please examine the department's course offerings and the corresponding course descriptions carefully, noting if courses have prerequisites.
-If you wish to study abroad in Russia during your undergraduate career, you are strongly urged to commence RUSS 0101 during your first semester of your first year on campus.
+All courses taught in English in the Russian Department are open to first-year students, including all courses on Russian literature and culture.
+Students with no prior Russian experience should enroll in RUSS0101.
+If you plan to study abroad in Russia during your undergraduate career, you are strongly urged to start RUSS0101 in your first semester on campus.
 (Students entering in February may start during their first fall term.)